 Discussion:

 SIFS is a type of interframe spacing that is used to separate two frame transmissions, not two phases.
-As Figure 11-75b, 11-75d, 11-75e, 11-75j, and 11-75k are used to illustrate high-level structures of a TB sensing measurement exchange and a sensing availability window and none of them has shown specific frame transmissions, we do not need to add interframe spacing to these figures.
+As Figure 11-75b, 11-75d, 11-75e, 11-75j, and 11-75k are used to illustrate high-level structures of a TB/non-TB sensing measurement exchange and a sensing availability window and none of them has shown specific frame transmissions, we do not need to add interframe spacing to these figures.
 In contrast, Figure 11-75c and Figure 11-75i are used to show the specific frame transmission sequence in a TB sensing measurement exchange and non-TB sensing measurement exchange respectively, so they are more appropriate places to add interframe spacings in those two figures.